techbyteinsight

 Portrait Photography

-Accurate skin tones and eye detection make it great for portraits.
-Add in bokeh from an f/1.4 lens and it becomes a beauty machine.
+Proper skin tones and eye identification are good to use in portraits.
+Feast it with some Bokeh of the f/1.4 lens and it becomes a beauty machine.

 Product and Commercial Work